 - Concierge Key member traveling on any American flight

-This lounge is located just past security, across from gate 40, and is open daily from 5 am until 2 am.
-Outside it is labeled American Airlines Flagship Lounge on a big sign, you can’t miss it!
-Once inside, the Flagship Lounge is to your left and the American Airlines Admirals Club can be found to your right.
+This lounge is located just past security, across from gate 40, and is open daily from 5:00 – 2:00 am.
+Outside it is labeled American Airlines Flagship Lounge on a big sign.
+You can’t miss it!
+Once inside, the Flagship Lounge is to your left, and the American Airlines Admirals Club can be found to your right.

 This club is divided into two The Admirals Admirals Club on one side and The Flagship Club on the other.
 The Flagship Club is an option for those with First Class and Business Class tickets.
 The Admirals Club tends to be used by those flyers with day passes and other memberships.

 The lounge is large at 14,500 square feet, including the Flagship First Dining area that’s only available to passengers traveling in First Class on a three-cabin aircraft.

 The lounge has decor in the entrance that reminds me of a piano with black and white keys on the wall (perhaps this is just my head?) and offers semicircle windows overlooking the concourse.
 Beyond this is the best area in this lounge, in my opinion, which is the area right at the end.
 This area has huge angled floor-to-ceiling windows on one side and more floor-to-ceiling windows at the end, so this is a corner of massive windows where you can just watch the planes.

 Further along, there is a large bar with fun bobbly lighting hanging above it and bar stools set against it.
 This is a self-serve bar, and it has sections containing a huge variety of alcoholic drinks, including Bollinger Champagne, right from first thing in the morning!
 There are also cans of soft drinks, pretty much every flavor you could want.